Female education: Modern period

 The issue of female education in the large, as emancipatory and rational, is broached seriously in the Enlightenment.
 Mary Wollstonecraft, who worked as a teacher, governess, and school-owner, wrote of it in those terms.
 Her first book was Thoughts on the Education of Daughters, years before the publication of A Vindication of the Rights of Woman.

 Laura Bassi, an Italian woman, earned a Ph.D. degree at the University of Bologna in Italy in 1732, and taught physics at the same university.
-She was first woman to have doctorate in science.
+She was the first recorded woman to have a doctorate in science.
 Working at the University of Bologna, she was also the first salaried woman teacher in a university and at one time she was the highest paid employee.
 She was also the first woman member of any scientific establishment, when she was elected to the Academy of Sciences of the Institute of Bologna in 1732.

 The first state-financed higher education institution for women in Europe, Smolny Institute for Noble Maidens, was established by Catherine II of Russia in 1764.
 The Commission of National Education in the Polish–Lithuanian Commonwealth, founded in 1777, considered the first Ministry of Education in history, was a central, autonomous body responsible for nationwide, secular and coeducational training.
 In the late 19th century, in what was then the Russian province of Poland, in response to the lack of higher training for women, the so-called Flying University was organized, where women were taught covertly by Polish scholars and academics.
 Its most famous student was Maria Skłodowska-Curie, better known as Marie Curie, who went on to win two Nobel Prizes.